mbbrodie/lstm_stock_trading/README.md

         * 8-14 * * Mon,Tue,Wed,Thu,Fri /path/to/your/virtualenv/bin/python /path/to/your/agent/main.py
         # 9:30am to 9:59am EST M-F
         30-59 7 * * Mon,Tue,Wed,Thu,Fri /path/to/your/virtualenv/bin/python /path/to/your/agent/main.py

+## Agent Manager

+If you are running multiple agents, you may want to consider using the agent manager found at https://gitlab.com/idealabs/pytdf-agent-manager